tendermint/tendermint/docs/architecture/adr-009-ABCI-design.md

 }
 ```

-### AbsentValidators
+### RequestBeginBlock and AbsentValidators

 To simplify this, RequestBeginBlock will include the complete validator set,
-including the address, public key, and voting power of each validator, along
+including the address, and voting power of each validator, along
 with a boolean for whether or not they voted:

 ```
+message RequestBeginBlock {
+  bytes hash
+  Header header
+  repeated SigningValidator validators
+  repeated Evidence byzantine_validators
+}

 message SigningValidator {
     Validator validator
     bool signed_last_block
 }
 ```

+Note that in Validators in RequestBeginBlock, we DO NOT include public keys.
+Public keys are
+larger than addresses and in the future, with quantum computers, will be much
+larger.
+The overhead of passing them, especially during fast-sync, is
+significant.

+Additional, addresses are changing to be simpler to compute, further removing
+the need to include pubkeys here.

+In short, ABCI developers must be aware of both addresses and public keys.

+### ResponseEndBlock

+Since ResponseEndBlock includes Validator, it must now include their address.

 ### InitChain